realmagicgreen/magicgreen11ty/src/articles/2018-07-01-benefits-of-spirulina.md

 Spirulina was consumed by the Aztecs back in the day, but became popular again when NASA proposed that it could be grown in space and [used by astronauts](http://ntrs.nasa.gov/archive/nasa/casi.ntrs.nasa.gov/19890016190.pdf).

 {% assign name = '-03' %}
-{% include partials/image.html, name: name, caption: 'Spirulina grows in both fresh and salt water.
+{% include 'partials/image.html', name: 'name', caption: 'Spirulina grows in both fresh and salt water.
 Just like plants, cyanobacteria can produce energy out of sunlight, via the process called photosynthesis' %}

 Often used as a supplement to the diets due to the well-researched and diverse health benefits, Spirulina is a fantastic source of antioxidants, which can protect against oxidative damage.